killer6oose/csm-ticketStatus/README.md

 3. The results will be displayed in the `lblTicketStatus` label below the text field.

 Note: If the tool fails to retrieve the ticket status and assigned user name, an error message will be displayed in the `lblTicketStatus` label.

+This tool is provided under the Apache License 2.0 and is intended for educational and informational purposes only.
+By using this tool, you agree to comply with the terms and conditions of the Apache License 2.0.
+The author and contributors of this tool do not assume any liability or responsibility for any damages or losses arising from the use of this tool.